nicolaViola/slotmachine/README.md

 The controller is implemented like a Spring REST service.
 It exposes the methods to make the slotmachine change state.
 It implements a Template Pattern to execute the operation.
 ![Alt text](/document/templateControllerClassDiagram.png?raw=true "Controller Template Class Diagram")

-### Testing and documentation
-The Rest service is documented by Swagger (http://swagger.io/) so you can also test it.
-You can try it following this url: http://localhost:8080/swagger-ui.html
-You will have an endpoints list.
-A lot of those come from Spring Boot Actuator but the "machine-controller : Machine Controller" endpoint will make you able to test the game.
-Every methods match with the operation of the game.

-The default state is NoCoin state so you can do:
--	/insertCoin operation.
-You can see the new state (Ready) in the ResponseBody.
--	/startToPlay operation.
-You can see the new state (Game) in the ResponseBody.
-*	/shoot operation.
-You can see the new state (Game, NoCoin or Win).
-If Win
-	* /disponeMoney operation.
-You can see the new state (NoCoin).

-### Code
-The code is composed in four component:
-- Spring and swagger configurator
-- Controller which is implememnted by a Spring Rest service
-- Model which belong all of the component like slotemachine, state and croupier objects
-- junit: models and controller was developed using junit test.

-## Used Techonlogy
-The project uses Spring Core, Spring Boot, Rest API with Spring MVC, Swagger

 ## Build
 Use the following to build/startup backend:
 ```